validator-labs/validator/docs/tutorial.md

 > [!IMPORTANT]
 > You can use a different policy, but ensure that the policy has the required permissions to check the resources required by the plugin.
 Refer to the AWS plugin documentation for more details.

-- [wget](https://www.gnu.org/software/wget/) or similar tool installed on your machine.
+- [wget](https://www.gnu.org/software/wget/) or a similar tool installed on your machine.

 - A text editor.